Titchfield Canal Bank Works

 The brief

-To design and deliver a series of works to prevent further erosion of the canal banks in order to stop the erosion and flooding of the adjacent footpath, as well as improve habitat east of the work site for watervoles as mitigation for the bank works.
+To design and deliver a series of works on a National Nature Reserve to prevent further erosion of the canal banks and reduce flooding of the adjacent footpath, while mitigating impacts on the high density watervole population.

-The canal supports high watervole populations so the design was advised by a watervole specialist with input from the Environment Agency and Natural England, delivered under strict class licence conditions.
+Our response to the brief was to carry out detailed surveys and develop a phased delivery plan, implementing a design that was developed in consultation with our watervole specialist sub-consultant, with input from the Environment Agency and Natural England, delivered under strict class licence conditions.

 The Solution